Fitness for Human Habitation in Wales

 A landlord is required to have the electrical installations of the dwelling tested every five years unless the requirements of the EICR indicate a shorter testing interval is required.
 Where a shorter interval is included on the report, the five-year period will not apply and a future test must be undertaken at the interval indicated on the report.
 Failure to do so will mean the dwelling is considered unfit for human habitation.

 The current EICR must be made available to the contract-holder within fourteen days of the occupation date.
-Where a Periodic inspection and testing (PIT) is carried out after the occupation date, the updated EICR must be provided to the contract-holder within seven days of the inspection date.
+Where a Periodic inspection and testing (PIT) is carried out after the occupation date, the updated EICR must be provided to the contract-holder within fourteen days of the inspection date.

 In addition, a landlord is also required to provide the contract-holder with written confirmation of all investigatory and remedial work carried out on the electrical installations as a result of a PIT.

 This written confirmation must be provided to the contract-holder within fourteen days of the occupation date.
-Where investigatory and remedial work is carried out after the occupation date the written confirmation must be provided within seven days of the landlord receiving this confirmation.
+Where investigatory and remedial work is carried out after the occupation date the written confirmation must be provided within fourteen days of the landlord receiving this confirmation.

 What is PIT?